Nyandwi/algorithms/concepts/big-oooh.md

 ```
 ******************

 * In binary search, for every step, we divide the array by 2 until we have only one element.
 If we have a array of N values, for every step, we will have N/2 values.
-The number of steps required to divide the array till the end is log<sub>2</sub>N which is equal to $2^k = N$ where $k$ is the number of steps.
+The number of steps required to divide the array till the end is log<sub>2</sub>N which is equal to 2<sup>k</sup> = N where `k` is the number of steps.
 * So, our binary search will take O(logn) time where the base of the log is 2.

 * In essence, nearly all computational problems that requires some sorts of halving the inputs takes O(logn) logarithmic time.
 Those include searching element in balanced binary search tree.
 When finding a element in binary search tree, for every step at a given node, we either go left or right of the node.
 When we do that, we are essentially dividing the height of the tree until we get to the last node of the tree(`leaf node`).
 The runtime for searching element in a balanced tree is proportional to the `height` of the tree and since we halve the height when traversing a node after node, the runtime is logarithmic.
 It is `O(logn)`.